 While it’s certainly an exaggeration that you should just cry at Yosemite if you only have one day, it does illustrate how those who really know the park feel about it and how you will too if you give yourself just a little extra time to explore.

-If you are coming from Highway 41 through Fishcamp, be sure to stop at Wawona to see the Victorian-era Big Trees Lodge and the Pioneer Yosemite History Center.
+If you are coming from Highway 41 through Fishcamp, be sure to stop at Wawona to see the Victorian-era Wawona Hotel and the Pioneer Yosemite History Center.
 As you get closer to Yosemite Valley you will also want to make a stop at Glacier Point.
 It is an hour-drive from Yosemite Valley off Highway 41, but it is without a doubt one of the most sweeping vistas in Yosemite, showing off an incredible view of Half Dome.

 In summer time, you may be coming via Tioga Pass or Highway 120, through the High Country region of the park.
 If so, you must stop at the aquamarine blue waters of Tenaya Lake, the so-called “jewel of the high country.”
 If you are having a hard time deciding which of these amazing routes you want to take then we recommend entering the through one of the four entrances and exiting through another as you continue your trip to make the most of your short time.
 See the map to plot your route.